Motivation

 weight: 20

-So, how do we render this?
+---So, how do we render this?
 The Hugo documentation shows some good examples of a menu template, but it also has a few shortcomings:

-will never be visible.- It shows the entire menu at once.
+The menu is only two levels deep.
+The examples inexample-menuwill never be visible.- It shows the entire menu at once.
 If the menu contained items with lots of children, it will be pretty difficult to navigate.

 You can definitely see the result of this from the official Hugo website as well, just have a look at how many pages there are in the Functions section!